11 Worst YouTube Trends for 2018

 Online Criminal Activity

-My prediction for 2017 is that a popular, well-known youtuber is going to get killed by either a crazed fan or someone jealous of their success.
+My prediction for 2018 and onward is that a popular, well-known youtuber is going to get killed by either a crazed fan or someone jealous of their success.
 I'm actually surprised it hasn't already happened, but this prediction is inevitable.

 As YouTube continues to transform from a niche online market to a serious entertainment industry, more people will take notice of these e-celebs.